 Dr. Baird was a member of the United Church and he was a 32nd Degree Mason.
 He enjoyed golfing, sailing and stamp collecting.
 Dr. Baird was also an accomplished artist.

 Dr. Baird died on the 9th of November, 2005.
 Mrs. Baird died on the 7th of December, 2007 in London, Ontario.
-Dr. Baird was buried at Evergreen Cemetery, in Blenheim.
+Dr. Baird was buried at Evergreen Cemetery in Blenheim.
 Mrs. Baird died on the 7th of December, 2007 in London, Ontario.
 She was buried at Woodland Cemetery in London, Ontario.